“I thought this could be interesting to [include] here: Fitness Expert Photoshopped Herself to Show different Body Standards throughout History.”

 But it can be a real message, both to your once-friend and to your own sense of fear or attachment.

-And so, rather accidentally, I’ve discovered the virtues of raising my bar for friendship—whether virtual or otherwise.
+And so, rather accidentally, I’ve discovered the virtues of raising my bar for following and “friendship”—whether virtual or otherwise.

 Seven reasons to show Facebook “friends” the virtual door: